 Here are our top tips for choosing a veterinarian in Australia:

 Think about the distance

-Finding a clinic fairly close to home isn’t just convenient – in an emergency, that proximity could save your pet’s life.
-Choose a practice that’s easy to drive to and has ample parking.
+Finding a clinic, afterhours emergency vet or specialist centre close to home isn’t just convenient – in an emergency, that close proximity could save your pet’s life.
+Make sure to choose a practice that’s easy to drive to and has ample parking.

 What kind of care does your pet need?

-Just like our own doctors, some pet doctors are generalists and some are specialists.
-Some may focus on dogs, some on cats and others on horses.
-Others specialise in the care of birds and exotics.
+Just like our own doctors, some veterinarians are general practitioners and some are specialists in their field.
+They may focus on dogs, cats, horses and other large animals.
+Others specialise in the care of birds, wildlife and exotic animals.

-There’s no such thing as a ‘one size fits all’ veterinarian, so do your research.
-Ask questions and make sure the vet you choose matches up with the pet you own (and its medical conditions).
+There’s no such thing as a ‘one size fits all’ veterinarian, so please do your research.
+Make sure you ask questions and choose a vet that understands your pet’s needs and medical conditions.

 Check accreditation and experience